 If you’re unhappy with how any access request has been dealt with, you have the right to complain to the Information Commissioner by calling their helpline: 0303 123 1113 or starting a live chat at https://ico.org.uk/concerns/.

-Cookies are small text-only files that are placed on your computer by another computer on the internet to enable that computer to know when you are visiting a particular site.
+Our Website contains cookies.
 They are widely used in order to make sites work, or work more efficiently, as well as to provide information to our site owners.

 What cookies do we use?